geopython/GeoHealthCheck/docker/README.md

 Here [ghc-postgis.env](compose/ghc-postgis.env) adds extra Postgres-related config settings.

 ## Other tasks

-You can always `bash` into the GHC container to run maintenance tasks.
+You can always `bash` into the GHC Container to run maintenance tasks.
-The GHC installation is at `/GeoHealthCheck`.
+The GHC installation is at `/GeoHealthCheck` within the Docker Container.

 ```